 A high school literature unit featuring lessons on The Grapes of Wrath and Of Mice and Men.
 See also Steinbeck Institute Teacher Resources.

 See also Cannary Row Photo Essay.

 The Grapes of Wrath: Scrapbooks

 An excellent lesson plan from the Library of Congress.
-For other lesson plans see The Grapes of Wrath: Teacher's Guide - Schedule/Lesson Plans, The Grapes of Wrath: Voices from the Great Depression, Woody Guthrie and The Grapes of Wrath, Creating Dramatic Monologues from The Grapes of Wrath, and The Great Depression and the Arts.
+For other lesson plans see The Grapes of Wrath: Teacher's Guide - Schedule/Lesson Plans, The Grapes of Wrath: Voices from the Great Depression, Creating Dramatic Monologues from The Grapes of Wrath, and The Great Depression and the Arts.

 A middle-school unit.
 See also What About Steinbeck's The Pearl, Lesson Plans for The Pearl and Introduction to The Pearl.

 A unit on Robert Louis Stevenson's famous novel.

 A Teacher's Guide with ten lesson plans for this novel by Amy Tan.

 A teacher's study guide for Roll Of Thunder, Hear My Cry by Mildred D. Taylor complete with 4 lesson plans and information about Taylor.